RedditGifts: Overview

 The service matched a Reddit user with another Reddit user, and each user had to then send a gift to the other user according to that user's tastes and preferences listed on their profile.
 Participation was free, although extra perks could be purchased with the optional "RedditGifts Elves" membership, and goods were usually priced between $10 and $25 USD.
 The service also requested that users leave "thank-you notes" for their gift-giver on the website.
 The company took a 15 to 20 percent cut of every purchase.

 After startup, it added a variety of different themed exchanges that ran throughout the year, such as a Halloween theme and a Nintendo theme.
 The service also runs the so-called "Arbitrary Day", which is "a celebration of nothing in particular".
 Before 2011, approximately $1.5 million had been spent on gifts.

 Microsoft chairman and philanthropist Bill Gates participated in the service for five years under the username "thisisbillgates".
 This was confirmed by the Bill & Melinda Gates Foundation.

 History

 RedditGifts was originally created by Reddit user Dan McComas and an anonymous user known as "5days".
 McComas first conceived the idea in 2009.

 The site was launched in 2009 with 4,500 participants.
 RedditGifts reports that 212,894 people worldwide participated in the event during 2014.

 The site was a three-time Guinness World Record holder for the World's Largest Gift Exchange.

-2021 Secret Santa exchange was the last one to take place before the RedditGifts site was shut down in January of 2022.
+2021 Secret Santa exchange was the last one to take place before the RedditGifts site was shut down in January 2022.